Protecting vulnerable children and young people from harm and keeping them safe, is a top priority for Surrey Children's Services.

 If you don't understand something

 If you don't understand what someone says, you can ask them.
-You can also ask your social worker or the CP Chair to explain and help you understand.
+You can also ask your social worker or the child protection chair to explain and help you understand.